JiangYingEr/LoopGen/Experiment/Feasibility/AcrossController/ONOS/README.md

 ## 1. Download the source code of ONOS and install

-## 2. Pase apps
+## 2. Paste apps
-Copy the ReactiveForwarding.java app
+Copy the ReactiveForwarding.java app in this directory to onos/apps/fwd/src/main/java/org/onosproject/fwd/ and replace the original file

 ## 3. Start the controller